bitful-pannul/wallet-ui/README.md

 ## useWalletStore

-The `useWalletStore` hook will import the store and the `init` function will initiate subscriptions and load accounts, assets, transactions, and token metadata.
+The `useWalletStore` hook will import the store and the `initWallet` function will initiate subscriptions and load accounts, assets, transactions, and token metadata.

-You can choose to not load all info by passing options `{ assets: false, transactions: false }` to `init`.
+You can choose to not load all info by passing options `{ assets: false, transactions: false }` to `initWallet`.
 The `assets` option includes the metadata subscription.

 ### Generating and Signing Transactions